Skip to content

 • auth.login.as(actorOrEmail, page)

-Use this when you need a real user record and want Sounding to resolve either:
+Use this when you need a real actor record and want Sounding to resolve either:

 • a world actor name